TwixmixyJanet/winner-pick/README.md

   - many users to many groups
   - many users to many games
   - one user to one cast member
-  - many users to many eliminations
+  - one users to many eliminations
   - one users to many rosters
 - Groups
   - many groups to many users